 Tickers: PINX:WCTXF, XTSX:LIC

-May 8, 2018 / TheNewswire / Vancouver, British Columbia – LiCo Energy Metals Inc. ("the Company" or "LiCo") TSX-V: LIC, OTCQB: WCTXF announces that has entered into an option agreement with Surge Exploration Inc. ("Surge") dated May 7, 2018 (the Agreement"), whereby Surge may earn an undivided 60% interest in the Glencore Buck Property and the Teledyne Cobalt Property, located in Cobalt, Ontario.
-The transaction is subject to TSX Venture Exchange ("Exchange") approval.
+Vancouver, British Columbia / TheNewswire / June 11, 2018 – LiCo Energy Metals Inc. ("the Company" or "LiCo") TSX-V: LIC, OTCQB: WCTXF announces that further to the Company’s news release dated May 8, 2018 and the conditional acceptance letter from the TSX Venture Exchange ("Exchange") dated June 8, 2018 approving the option agreement with Surge Exploration Inc. ("Surge") dated May 7, 2018 (the Agreement"), whereby Surge may earn an undivided 60% interest in the Glencore Buck Property and the Teledyne Cobalt Property, located in Cobalt, Ontario the transaction has now closed.
+The transaction is subject to final Exchange approval.

 Terms of the Option:

 Purchase Price -Surge shall pay the Company the sum of $ 240,000 and issue 1,000,000 fully paid and non-assessable common shares in the capital of Surge upon Exchange Approval.
 In addition, Surge shall incur an aggregate of $ 1,536,000 in Exploration Expenditures on the Property on or before two years from the date of the Agreement.